-I’m sharing this recipe because it’s so difficult to find a good vegetarian broth recipe.
+I’m sharing this basic vegetable broth recipe because it’s so difficult to find a good vegetarian broth recipe.
 Many believe the myth that good soups have to be built on a foundation of meat or meat broth.
 It’s possible to build a fantastic soup on vegetarian aromatics, but you might need some guidance to do it well.
 I’ve tried several vegetarian broth recipes over the years, but they were usually too bland or too garlicky.
 This trustworthy, balanced, and rich broth comes from one of my favorite cookbooks, Vegan Soul Kitchen by Bryant Terry.
 Of course you can used boxed broth from the grocery, but homemade broths take soups (and risottos) to the next level.

 These vegetables in the photo create the broth, displayed in their cut form.
 The onions cook quartered with skins on, the garlic cloves are smashed but have their skins intact, and the celery, carrots, and mushrooms are sliced.